izabela-matusiewicz-xtb/kit/README.md

 *   **And much more...** `kit` also offers capabilities for semantic search on raw code, building custom context for LLMs, and more.

-### Model Context Protocol (MCP)
+## MCP Server

-MCP enables AI tools to understand and interact with your codebase through a local server.
-It provides capabilities like:
+The `kit` tool includes an MCP (Model Context Protocol) server that allows AI agents and other development tools to interact with a codebase programmatically.

-- Code summaries and documentation generation
-- Symbol extraction and usage tracking
-- Code search and navigation
-- File tree exploration

-Add a stanza like this to your MCP-compatabile tool:
+MCP support is currently in alpha.
+Add a stanza like this to your MCP tool:

 ```jsonc
 {